jluby127/jluby127.github.io/aboutme.md

-originally from new haven, connecticut i first became fascinated in physics and astronomy from watching science channel documentaries on the space race. i've been chasing the stars ever since.
+originally from new haven, connecticut i first became fascinated in physics and astronomy from watching science channel documentaries on the space race. always wanted to be an astronaut, i've been chasing the stars ever since, safely from the ground.

+#### education

+bachelors in physics and applied mathematics - vanderbilt university 2016

+#### a table of me

 |          likes          |     dislikes      |    neutrals     |
 |:------------------------|:------------------|:----------------|